OptimisticTrousers/word-reminder/README.md

 ### Debugging extension storage API

-The Word Reminder chrome extension uses the Storage API (see [Storage API for Chrome](https://developer.chrome.com/docs/extensions/reference/api/storage) or [Storage API for Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage)) for keeping track of the user's id.
+The Word Reminder browser extension uses the Storage API (see [Storage API for Chrome](https://developer.chrome.com/docs/extensions/reference/api/storage) or [Storage API for Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage)) for keeping track of the user's id.
 This is used to create a [PushSubscription](https://developer.mozilla.org/en-US/docs/Web/API/PushSubscription) for each user, as explained earlier in the [Introduction](#introduction).

 #### For Chromium browsers (Chrome, Edge, Brave)